AdaSheng07/Python-for-everybody/1 Why should you learn to write programs.md

+## 1 Why should you learn to write programs

 ### Computer Hardware Architecture

 **Central Processing Unit (CPU)**: the part of the computer constantly asking "what's next?"
 Have to know how to talk fast to keep up with the CPU.